acairns/acairns.co.uk/_posts/recognising-value-objects-or-dtos.md

 This sounds like we should gain clues about this object being a DTO or a Value Object based on its usage.
 If data is being transferred - perhaps we have a DTO?

-But, before we venture outside of the class, are there any ways to tell from the class itself?
+But, before we venture outside the class, are there any ways to tell from the class itself?

 ### Commands